 - Service clubs such as Lions, Rotary, etc.

-Scholarship information from outside sources received by the Office of Student Aid is available outside the Student Aid office on the bulletin board.
+Scholarship information from outside sources received by the Office of Student Aid are shared by the office via email when applicable.